markdown-ja/markdown.jp/en/mission.markdown

 On the other hands, improving accessibility of *documents* from governments is important, too.

-**Accessicility** is instrinsic value of the Web.
-Accessibility is wider concept than Open Data.
+**Accessibility** is the intrinsic value of the Web.
+Accessibility is a wider concept than Open Data.
 Each concept is for realizing Open Government.
 But I cannot see as much progress in improving document accessibility as improving open data.
 This gap is on my mind.

 Governments in Japan, from local to state's, often *disclose* government information, still spoiling accessibility.
 For example, a PDF file scanned from paper, originally made with word processors.
-I want to say something on ineffective workflow, but more important issue here is that accessibility of information is lost.
+I want to say something on ineffective workflow, but the more important issue here is that accessibility of information is lost.

 If the same document is published in digital text format, the document is accessible for blind people.
 It is indexsable and searchable by search engines.
-You can access to information with various methods when eaccessibility is provided enough.
-Document accessibility is lost with converting to images.
-That is, it is hard for blind people to listen its content with text-to-speach software.
+You can access to information with various methods when accessibility has provided enough.
+Document accessibility is lost by converting to images.
+That is, it is hard for blind people to listen its content with text-to-speech software.
 Search engines also cannot index and make it searchable.

 Document accessibility is important.
 I call this **Open Document** movement, according to Open Data.
 For Open Document purpose, I will push Markdown forward.